Jonatanortiz2/home/index.md

 #### Drax Ware Information:

 ```
-Drax Ware Is Free! :confetti:
+Drax Ware Is Free! :tada:

 "On a shitbox, Drax Ware doesn't cause any frame rate decreases for me. - User 0912"